 … Jesus advises his disciples to ask God for the favor of being excused from further testing.
 In this way, they recognize and acknowledge their lack of what might pass as heroic faith and their need for divine care.”

-Rather than simply repeating these "prayer" words, let their grace-filled truth transform you.
+Rather than glibly repeating these “prayer” words, let their grace-filled truth transform you.

 In our next post, I plan to continue with the rest of our text (Luke 11:5-13) which portrays the provisions and promises of “keeping company with God.”

-Until then, I encourage you to think about, and savor, what Jesus is teaching us, and what it means to pray.
+Until then, I encourage you to think about and savor what Jesus is teaching us—and what it means to pray as Jesus prayed.
 After all, you may need to make a request that will take courage.